Diagg/EndPoint-CloudKit/Readme.md

 ECK can be used to:
 - Run Powershell script or executable in User/system/admin context
-- Restart your script after reboot
+- Restart your script after reboot.
-- Logging function
+- Logging.
-- Configurable reboot toast notifications
+- set customizable reboot toast notifications.
-- Execution context (Admin/system/user) detection
+- Detect execution context (Admin/system/user).
-- Pending reboot detection
+- Detect Pending reboot.
-- Windows Build converter to friendly name (like 21H2)
+- Converter Windows Build number to friendly name (like 21H2)

 ## Installation
 Endpoint cloud Kit is published to the [Powershell Gallery](https://www.powershellgallery.com/packages/EndpointCloudkit) and can installed as a standard module: